Paper Giant

 We produced a new framework for understanding energy security, covering What the Energy Systen is, Who is it for, and How it works.

-We were able to show novel relationships between risks in our analysis by building a future-focused framework that considers causal factors and the relationship between seemingly standalone risks.
-We also identified risks with flow-on effects that increase the likelihood of potentially critical energy security impacts.
+Our analysis uncovered novel relationships between risks by building a future-focused framework that considers causal factors and the links between seemingly standalone threats.
+We identified risks with flow-on effects that increase the likelihood of potentially critical energy security impacts.
+By bringing together organisationally disparate groups in a single, future-focused process — and supporting them to apply their sector experience to deep, novel risk mapping — we created shared understanding and new insight on one of the biggest issues facing Australia.

 We worked to show how identified risks were connected and related to each other, so that stakeholders could easily identify priority points in the energy system for new policies, strategies and mitigations.